Breakups suck, there’s no denying it. Whether you’re the instigator or the recipient the process is still difficult.

 Regardless of how confident you are, a breakup always puts a bit of a dent in your self-confidence.

 Work on boosting that back up and spend this time focusing on you.

 Find value in time alone, get excited about going out for dinner, and be confident when saying you want a table for one.

 Take day trips or mini holidays to the beach or to wherever you feel happy.

 You could even plan a big overseas trip.
 Whatever you’ve always wanted to do but have been putting off.

 Now is the time to do it.
 Treat yo’ self.

 7 – Resist The Urge to Drunk Dial or Send Nasty Text Messages

-While each breakup is different, it is always so important to spend time focusing on yourself and looking forward to the amazing future you have ahead of yourself.
+While each breakup is different, it is always so important to spend time focusing on yourself and looking forward to the amazing future you have ahead of you.

-What have you done to help move yourself out of your post breakup rut?
+What have you done to help move out of your post-breakup rut?